 But if you’re a debt free person with higher income and just want to accelerate your path to financial freedom, you can still dabble in the spendier life and keep up with your peers, by simply shuffling the luxury deck a little bit differently.
 A few principles that can still cut your budget by 75%:

 - Prioritize the healthy stuff first: It’s the weekend and you are ready to celebrate.
 But first, what’s on your to-do list?
 Are you fully caught up on your workouts, grocery shopping, and various nonsense with the incoming mail?
 If not, budget a full day for that rather than packing up the car for a road trip.
 How’s your yard looking?
 Have you fixed that door that doesn’t latch correctly?
+And OH YEAH let’s do one giant batch of your favorite dish and freeze it in portions so you’ll have easy lunches and dinners for many days to come.
 Well, look at that, your whole weekend is booked after all and you’ll feel better for it.

 - Muscle over Motor: If you like being on the slopes, learn to mountain bike.
 If you like being on the water, try a big, cushy sea kayak complete with cupholders for your sunrise coffee or sunset beer.
 Invite your fit and funloving friends and start exploring waterways everywhere.
 Or if you want a night out on the town, choose somewhere close and grab your bike rather than somewhere far and looking for your car keys or your Uber app.